The Wrong Mans: Production

 Regarding the apparently awkward title, Corden explained that the extra and ungrammatical "s" was deliberately placed "to let you know it's a comedy show.
 If it was a drama, it'd be called The Wrong Man."

 Despite the first series' apparently self-contained storyline, as of the midpoint of its initial airing, BBC executives had already confirmed that "there is a desire to bring it back and discussions are ongoing".
 Immediately post-finale, both co-creators and Field Smith confirmed their interest in returning, on Twitter and during media appearances.
 Baynton said in an interview shortly thereafter that they had come up with what they thought was a plausible way to continue the same duo's adventures for a second series.
 In February 2014, Baynton said that he and Corden had finished plotting the new series and were about to start work on the scripts.
 In April 2014, BBC Two officially announced that a second series had been commissioned.

-Filming began on the new series in August 2014, with Field Smith returning as producer/director.
+Filming began on the new series in August 2014 in and around Bracknell, with Field Smith returning as producer/director.
 The new plotline was conceived as a direct continuation of the events of the first, using a deliberately hanging plot thread—the bomb seen planted under a car in the final shot—as the starting-point in a storyline that charted the duo's equally outlandish attempts to reclaim their ordinary lives.
 Describing their efforts in comparison to the original, Corden and Baynton reiterated that "this new series is bigger and bolder...
 If series one was the frying pan, this is the fire."
 Other returning cast members include Dawn French, Rebecca Front, Sarah Solemani and Tom Basden, all reprising their roles from the first series.
 BBC Two scheduled the new series as part of their 2014 Christmas programming line-up, running the episodes in two hour-long blocks successively on 22 and 23 December.
 The same episodes broken into four half-hours subsequently premiered on Hulu.com on 24 December.